 - 2. Describe the methods and support systems that will be in place to ensure students with disabilities receive a Free and Appropriate Public Education (FAPE). - 3.
-Describe how implementation of the Individualized Education Plan (IEP) will be monitored and - 4.
+Describe how implementation of the Individualized Education Plan (IEP) will be monitored and - reported to the student, parents and relevant staff. - 4.
 Describe the proposed plan for providing related services.